AIG names new CEO, plans to spin off life and retirement unit

-(Reuters) - Insurer American International Group Inc AIG.N on Monday named President Peter Zaffino as chief executive officer, and said it plans to spin off its life and retirement business unit.
+(Reuters) - Insurer American International Group Inc AIG.N on Monday said its board approved a plan to separate the life and retirement business from the rest of the company, and named President Peter Zaffino as chief executive officer, effective next year.

 AIG shares were up nearly 8% in extended trading.

-Zaffino, who succeeds Brian Duperreault, will take charge in March.
+Zaffino, 53, who succeeds 73-year-old Brian Duperreault, will take charge in March.
 Zaffino will be AIG’s seventh CEO since 2005.

-The insurer said it has yet to make a decision on how to execute the unit separation, saying the board has plans to establish two independent, market-leading companies.
+The insurer, which ranks among the top 10 U.S. carriers by market value, said it has yet to make a decision on how to carry out the separation, beyond the board voting to establish two independent, market-leading companies.

+The separation of the business could take “a couple of years” and may be done in phases through sales of minority stakes, according to two people familiar with the matter.

+The board’s decision does not rule out a single sale and any proposed transactions will also need board approval, AIG said.

 The life and retirement business accounted for 34% of AIG’s $49 billion in 2019 adjusted revenue, compared with 64% for its general insurance business, AIG said in September.